agniveshreddy/javascript/README.md

 # javascript
 Assessment to make primary skill as javascript

-TabBar.html
+TabBar.html,
-A component that adjusts itself based on the device it gets loaded.
+A component that adjusts itself based on the device configuration.

 1. Media quesries to identify device config.
 2. A Single component for multi devices.